 Tips For Visiting Pamukkale

-- The Pamukkale travertines open at 8 AM every day.
+- The Pamukkale travertines open at 6:30 AM every day, though the timing may change in the winter months.
 Either visit first thing in the morning, or late in the afternoon to avoid the majority of the tourist crowds.
 However, be aware that even if you visit early in the morning the crowds can still be fairly unbearable during the peak season.

 - Many people don’t realize that behind the Pamukkale terraced pools are the sprawling Hieropolis ruins and museum – make sure you also explore the archaeological treasures of the ancient city!